 - Current Situation: Being Gay and LGBTQ+ in Georgia >

-Do you wanna know and see more of us gay couple travel bloggers?
+Do you want to know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
 See you around in Europe or on one of our next gay pride trips around the world!

 Being gay in Lebanon: A slow change in society towards more tolerance & acceptance

-Nevertheless, according to Makso, the isolated cases of court decisions in favor of the LGBT community would be used to portray Lebanon as gay-friendly.
+Nevertheless, according to Makso, the isolated cases of court decisions favoring the LGBT community would be used to portray Lebanon as gay-friendly.
 After all, Beirut has an international reputation as a gay metropolis in the Middle East.